 The boundaries of this national forest are a short drive from Jackson and easily accessed from a passenger car during the late spring and summer months.
 Campgrounds normally open in late May and close in early September, depending on the weather.
 Improved camping in designated sites is available for $12-15 dollars a night.
 For complete details on camping, visit the Bridger National Forest website or call 307-739-3301.
 Many of the designated camping areas are first-come, first-serve, so make sure you plan ahead!

-There are several public campgrounds with improved facilties in the Targhee National Forest in eastern Idaho that are a short drive from Jackson.
-Most campgrounds in the Targhee are open from June through September.
-Reservations can be made online the Targhee National Forest recreation website.
+There are several public campgrounds with improved facilities in the Caribou Targhee National Forest in eastern Idaho that are a short drive from Jackson.
+Most campgrounds in the Caribou Targhee National Forest are open from June through September.
+Reservations can be made online throug the Targhee National Forest recreation website.
 Camping fees range from $12-14.

 Gros Ventre Wilderness Area